aavilaherrera/simulate_tools/README.md

 - Increase the java stack size with `-XssN` for large alignments.
 For alignments with more than 1052 sequences set `N` greater than or equal to 16m (eg. `-Xss16m`).
 - ANCESCON has a weird bug that doesn't like long path names.
-	- a workaround involving symlinking requires absolute paths be used
+	- A workaround involving symlinking requires absolute paths be used.
-- ANCESCON is unusable with more than 250 sequences (but there is an alternate way to sample a root seq)
+- ANCESCON is unusable with more than 250 sequences.
+An alternate starting sequence is generated from the alignment.
 - Don't run multiple instances with the same job name at the same time...
 - Be very careful about editing `simulate_alignment.py` to run Revolver in parallel, it will overwrite Revolver's `out.fa` or block.

 ## To do
-- Package nicely
+- [ ] Package nicely
-- Find replacement or source for ANCESCON
+- [ ] Find replacement or source for ANCESCON